limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Solving the Puzzle

-The image requires some transformation to reveal the puzzle:
+Here's how to reveal the puzzle:

-* Flip vertical
+* Flip the image vertically
-* Invert colors
+* Invert the colors

+You're welcome.

 ![puzzle.jpg](/assets/images/posts/cyberry-walkthrough/puzzle.jpg)